jameshan521/Dawool/README.md

 What did you learn and need to learn? today i learned about table layout part. i feel more used to it on structuring like HTML. need to learn more CSS.

+21/05/20
+What did you do?
+  I have finished prescription page section with almost full css completed.
+Also, started feed page section. maybe it will be finished by tomorrow.

+What you need to do?
+  I need to do feed page, all the table elements must be completed by css, and detail parts.

+What did you learn and need to learn?
+  I learnt how to use div, textarea, caret-color, resize, handling table location, and so on. getting more used to it.